 “Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.”
 (Rom.
 8:7 NKJV).

-While the carnal mind may delight in hearing or reading God’s Word to acquire some mental or intellectual facts, information or knowledge about God, however, it will not submit to God’s Word or receive revelation knowledge of God.
+While the carnal mind may delight in hearing or reading God’s Word to acquire some mental or intellectual facts, information or knowledge about God; however, it will not obey or submit to God’s Word.

 The carnal mind will always reject, rationalize, doubt, or debate the truths of God’s Word!